OpenMS/OpenMS-website/content/en/applications/nuxl.md

 - HCD data acquired on a high-resolution MS
 - Developed and tested on orbitrap instruments (including Velos, Lumos, and Astral)

-## Installation for Proteome Discoverer 3.0 and 3.1
+## Installation for Proteome Discoverer
 NuXL is currently compatible with Proteome Discoverer 3.0 and 3.1.

 1. **Before Installation:**